Jahia/widen-asset-picker/doc/en/picker.md

 #### Run and deploy the App
-configure the context in the file [index.html][react:index.html] or set the appropriate values in the [.env][react:env.js] with the appropriate values.

 ##### Run the app as standalone for development :
+Configure the context in the file [index.html][react:index.html] or set the appropriate values in the [.env][react:env.js] with the appropriate values.
 The application is a standard React application build with `npx create-react-app` (cf. [reactjs.org][react.org:CreateNewApp]).
 Thus, the command line to run the application is : `npm start`.